Dawathecooldog/Dawathecooldog/README.md

-- 🌱 I’m currently learning **Artificial Intelligence Foundational Training Program**
+- 🌱 I’m presently enrolled in an ongoing 20-Sunday **Artificial Intelligence Foundational program** organized by GovTech Bhutan
 - ⚡ Fun fact **Jack of all trades**

 <h3 align="left">Languages and Tools:</h3>